StarfallProjects/ahab/README.md

 Snippets are pieces of HTML that you can include in your site's pages.
 There are two ways of including snippets.

-### Using defaultSnippets in your configuration file
+### With defaultSnippets in your configuration file

 Use the `defaultSnippets` configuration option to include snippets that you want on every page of your site.
 You can add one to the start of each page, and one to the end.